• Skip to primary navigation

 • Wet some perlite

-• Use an old small pot or scoop to place a scoop of the perlite into a bowl
+• Use an old small pot or scoop to place some of the perlite into a large bowl or gallon bucket.

 • Add three scoops of the potting mix to the perlite and stir.